Web Payments at W3C

 Making Payments Easy on the Web

-Payment is an essential element of trade and commerce, and the explosion of e-commerce in the last two decades has led to sales on the Web topping $1 trillion in 2012 .
+Payment is an essential element of trade and commerce, and "digital interactions are expected to influence 64 cents of every dollar spent in retail stores by the end of 2015.
 However, behind these impressive numbers, the payment landscape is quickly changing, and new challenges are appearing.
-For instance, the average shopping cart abandonment rate is 72% across all devices, and 97% on mobile.
+For instance, the average shopping cart abandonment rate is 69% across all devices, and even higher on mobile.
 A variety of factors are limiting the potential of ecommerce, from the high level fraud related to credit card payments, to the fragmentation of payment solutions available on the Web but not available on all merchant sites or on all devices.

 At the same time, there is a growing interest from businesses to find alternatives to business models based on advertisement.
 These alternatives include e.g. in-app payments, or micropayments that are today challenging due to a variety of factors such as heterogeneity and number of payment options to support, or the inability for existing payment systems to cope with very small payments.